benpolinsky/el_photography/README.md

 ### on deploy
 - custom css persistence - it's the first time saving after deploy... i dont know.. something liek that
-- finish retina imagesets for everywhere.
+- finish retina imagesets for everywhere + test
 - airbrake (production, working?) - will have to test
 - corner update/saving thingy for ajax backend rather than big loader
 - faster typekit

 # now
-- hide take down chooser.
-- foreign key photos product violation!
+- foreign key photos product violation (probably better to warm el)
 - ability to go back to addresses if on payment step in checkout..
 - parsley maybe too much stuff?
 - admin photos index - it would probably be a good idea to dynamically create each selectize as needed, otherwise you're calling tags a bazillion times.
 - clean up checkout view -> checkoutviewmodel
-- local loaders for cart + payment rather than the large loaders you are using...
+- local loaders for cart + payment rather than the large loaders you are using...maybe buttons.
 - test out of stock functionality

 # Later
-- admin product show -> up it to preview
+- admin product show -> up it to preview?
-- add loader to caption editing
+- add loader to caption editing?
-- look into button loader...
+- look into button loader... youve got it if you want it

 ## CSS
 - Perhaps lint or other safety check?